 The Woodstock Byrdcliffe Guild introduces the Byrdcliffe Forum, a series of free virtual talks beginning in July 2020.
-The talks will take place every two weeks on Monday at 5:00 pm on Zoom.
+The talks will take place approximately every two weeks on Thursday at 6:00 pm on Zoom.

 UPCOMING BYRDCLIFFE FORUM TALKS